 3.1) Introduction

-The West African region is divided into two main sub-regions: the Sahelian region lying 13ºN-20ºN, 15ºW-30ºE and the Guinea coast region lying 5ºN-13ºN, 15ºW-30ºE (see Fig.3.1a).
+The West African region is divided here into two main sub-regions: the Sahelian region defined by the region 13ºN-20ºN by 15ºW-30ºE and the Guinea coast region defined by 5ºN-13ºN by 15ºW-30ºE (see Fig.3.1a).
 There have been continuous floods in Ghana, Burkina Faso and other parts of the West African sub-region in recent times which have caused damage to lives and property.
 Statistics obtained from the National Disaster Management Organization of Ghana (NADMO, 2009) for 1998-2008 show that parts of the country have been experiencing flooding, particularly the three regions (upper West, Upper East and the Northern regions).
 The cost of damage from 1998-2006 has amounted to about seventy two million dollars ($71.7 million).

-The nature and variability of rainfall in both regions have been studied (e.g. Nicholson, 1981; Lamb, 1983, Hastenrath, 1990, Ward, 1998, Fontaine et al. 2008) even though these studies have been concentrated in the Sahelian region.
+The nature and variability of rainfall in both regions have been studied by many (e.g. Nicholson, 1981; Lamb, 1983, Hastenrath, 1990, Ward, 1998, Fontaine et al. 2008) although these studies have been concentrated in the Sahelian region.
 Little is known about the nature and variability of these extreme rainfall events that have been linked to flooding and what triggers them in the region and is a major motivator of this work.

-Though the Guinea coast of West Africa receives the most abundant, regular and intense precipitation during the West African Monsoon (WAM) period during Boreal Spring which is the major rainfall season of the Guinea Coast rainfall (e.g. Thorncroft et al. 2011), the understanding of the nature and variability of the intense or extreme rainfall events is not understood.
+Though the Guinea coast of West Africa receives the most abundant, regular and intense precipitation during the West African Monsoon (WAM) period during Boreal Spring which is the major rainfall season of the Guinea Coast rainfall (e.g. Thorncroft et al. 2011), the understanding of the nature and variability of the intense or extreme rainfall events is not well known or understood.
 The main aim of this chapter is to shed more light on this aspect of rainfall events in the Guinea coast of West Africa, and Ghana is used as a case study for that part of the region.
 Figure 3.1b is the map of Ghana showing the three different belts the country is divided into and the stations used in the study.

 Like the other countries in West Africa, the climate of Ghana is characterized by two seasons, the wet season associated with the moist air from the Atlantic Ocean and the dry season which is associated with dry air from the land.
 At annual timescales, the two regions are characterized by two rainfall patterns: the mono-modal type in the north and the bi-modal pattern at areas closer to the coast of the Gulf of Guinea (Sultan and Janicot, 2003).
 The seasonal migration of the Inter-Tropical Convergence Zone (ITCZ) during the boreal winter is associated with the southwesterly moisture laden winds from the ocean and brings moisture onto the land starting the major season in the Guinea coast region in March (e.g. Piexoto and Obasi, 1965).
 The steady progression of the ITCZ farther inland is again associated with the moisture from the ocean to be transported farther north marking the end of the major season in the south and the beginning of the single and the only season of the rainfall in the north.
 Recent studies found the start of the rainfall in the north to occur in June with the peak in August/September (e.g. Le Barbé, 1997, Le Barbé et al. 2002, Sultan and Janicot, 2003).
 The retreating of the ITCZ after the month of August marks the start of the minor season of the Guinea coast region with the peak in September/October (Fig.3.2).